rmcgorty/rmcgorty.github.io/_pages/about.md

 ---
 permalink: /
-title: "Soft Matter Physics Lab at USD"
+title: "The Lab of Fluids and Photons at the University of San Diego"
 author_profile: true
 redirect_from:
   - /about/